 Party people, join the hordes at Barasti Beach: a bustling pool and beach club by day, non-stop dance party by night.
 For aquatic thrills, book a wakeboarding session with Sea Riders, or hire jetskis directly off the beach.
 Or for something a little more low-key, hire sunbeds and cabanas from Sea Breeze, ride a camel along the shoreline, or take advantage of the free yoga classes, held four mornings a week from October to April on the lawn in front of Lime Tree Café.
 Little ones will love running around Splash Pad, a water playground for kids aged 1 to 12.

-For beachside stays, check in to ultra-modern Rixos Premium Dubai, Le Royal Meridien Beach Resort & Spa (home to a wow-worthy pool, lush gardens and private beach), or the timeless elegance of The Ritz-Carlton, Dubai.
+For beachside hotels, check in to ultra-modern Rixos Premium Dubai, Le Royal Meridien Beach Resort & Spa (home to a wow-worthy pool, lush gardens and private beach), or the timeless elegance of The Ritz-Carlton, Dubai.
 Back from the beach, Address Dubai Marina offers sleek rooms and a show-stopping infinity pool perched above the marina.

 What sets Dubai Marina apart from other Dubai destinations is its accessibility.
 There are two metro stations (Damac and Jumeirah Lakes Towers) that take you to Downtown Dubai, Business Bay and Old Dubai; and the Dubai Tram, which travels around the Marina and Jumeirah Beach Residence, and connects with The Palm monorail.
 Outside the summer months (May to September), take advantage of the idyllic weather with a stroll along the four-mile promenade or a jog on the cushioned running track down at The Beach.